princeali909/Hackathon2/README.md

 ### What's Next for Us

-- A real-time rating system for volunteers because we want to have the cream of the crop volunteers.
+- A real-time rating system to prioritize the most optimal volunteers.

 - An in-app chat system, this way the user can give a detailed explanation of what they require assistance with, give additional directions to their location, etc.